capfab/capfab.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: MSE in Robotics
+      institution: University of Pennsylvania
+      year: 2025
     - course: BE in Mechatronic Engineering
       institution: Ho Chi Minh City University of Technology
       year: 2022